 A highly competitive remuneration package will be offered.
 Initial appointments will be on a fixed-term gratuity-bearing contract.
 Re-engagement thereafter is subject to mutual agreement.
 For general information on terms and conditions for appointment of academic staff in the University, please visit the website at http://www.polyu.edu.hk/hro/TC.htm.
 Applicants should state their current and expected salary in the application.

-Please send a completed application form to Human Resources Office, 13/F, Li Ka Shing Tower, The Hong Kong Polytechnic University, Hung Hom, Kowloon, Hong Kong or via email to email@example.com.
+Please send a completed application form to Human Resources Office, 13/F, Li Ka Shing Tower, The Hong Kong Polytechnic University, Hung Hom, Kowloon, Hong Kong or via email to firstname.lastname@example.org.
 Application forms can be obtained via the above channels or downloaded from http://www.polyu.edu.hk/hro/job/en/guide_forms/forms.php.
 If a separate curriculum vitae is to be provided, please still complete the application form which will help speed up the recruitment process.
-Consideration of applications will commence on 12 April 2019 until the positions are filled.
+Recruitment will continue until the positions are filled.
 The University’s Personal Information Collection Statement for recruitment can be found at http://www.polyu.edu.hk/hro/job/en/guide_forms/pics.php.